Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

 \section{Computing Classical and Complementary Syllogisms}

 The methods of Section~\ref{sec:translate} enable the translation of Aristotelian categorical statements into linear equalities and inequalities involving the real-valued parameters

 of the basic probability model from Section~\ref{sec:basic-model}.
 Such equalities and inequalities can be asserted as constraints themselves, or inferred as solutions to other systems of constraints.
 We now turn to the task of performing such inference: using linear optimization to compute some linear equalities and inequalities from others.
 These computed algebraic results can be used to deduce logical conclusions from Aristotelian premises.
 We shall define two kinds of deductions: \emph{classical} syllogisms, which follow Aristotle's original practice; and \emph{complementary} syllogisms, which offer a useful variation on the theme.
-As explained further in Section~\ref{sec:criteria}, the difference is that for classical syllogisms the minor term is held to be true, and in complementary syllogisms the minor term is held to be false (in the queries evaluated to determine whether syllogisms are present).
+As explained further in Section~\ref{sec:criteria}, the difference is that for classical syllogisms the minor term is held to be true, whereas for complementary syllogisms the minor term is held to be false (in the relevant queries, which ask how the major term must be predicated upon the minor term).